ntk148v/blog/content/posts/blog-guideline.md

     - kiennt
 showDate: true
 tags: ["blog", "tech"]
+readingTime: true  ## show reading time after article date
+toc: true
 ---

 In the beginning, I supposed that I'm the only one who write-up thing in this blog.
 But now thing was change, this blog might have multiple [bloggers](https://ntk148v.github.io/blog/authors/).
 So it needs a guideline to describe how to contribute.

 ![](https://sayingimages.com/wp-content/uploads/welcome-to-the-team-meme.jpg)

-# 1. How to submit a new content
+## 1. How to submit a new content

 -   [Here](https://github.com/ntk148v/blog) is the source repo.
 Fork it & start writing.
 -   Create a pull request to submit your content.
 -   Make sure to create your author page.

-# 2. Create an author page
+## 2. Create an author page

 -   Create a directory under [content/authors](https://github.com/ntk148v/blog/tree/master/content/authors), name it as your desire nickname.
 For example, your name is `amazingblogger`.